CTPUG/wafer/docs/schedule.rst

 Wafer runs validation on the slots and the schedule items.
 This behaviour can be extended by providing custom validators.

-Each validator is called with a list of all the items and is expected to return a list of invalid items or an empty list if the validator finds no error.
+Each slot validator is called with a list of all the slots, and each schedule item validator is called with a list of all schedule items.
+Validators are expected to return a list of invalid items or an empty list if the validator finds no error.

 Use ``register_schedule_item_validator`` and ``register_slot_vaildator``
 to add the validators to the list.